 The District participates in numerous state and federal grant programs, which are governed by various rules and regulations of the grantor agencies.
-Costs charged to the respective grant programs are subject to audit and adjustment by the grantor agencies; therefore, to the extent that the District has not complied with the rules and regulation governing the grants, refunds of any money received may be required and the collectability of any related receivables at June 30, 2020 may be impaired.
+Costs charged to the respective grant programs are subject to audit and adjustment by the grantor agencies; therefore, to the extent that the District has not complied with the rules and regulation governing the grants, refunds of any money received may be required and the collectability of any related receivables at June 30, 2021 may be impaired.
 In the opinion of the District, there are no significant contingent liabilities relating to compliance with the rules and regulations governing the respective grants; therefore, no provision has been recorded in the accompanying financial statements for such contingencies.

-The District has contractual obligations with various contractors for paving improvement of approximately \$164,963 as of June 30, 2020.
+The District has contractual obligations with various contractors for paving improvements and an elevator project of approximately \$506,943 as of June 30, 2021.
 The District expects to finance these outstanding commitments from the capital projects fund.